‘Penny Dreadful’ Cast Return To Season 4 Sequel Possible On Showtime?

 Entirely new antagonists and dangers would have to be introduced to the Penny Dreadful sequel/spinoff, just as they were in season one, two and three of the original series.
 However – and as many fans have noticed – it seemed very much like the show was already establishing the groundwork for season four before it ended.

-For instance, the dual characters of Doctor Jekyll/Mister Hyde were being set up quite nicely in season three of Penny Dreadful for a follow-up in season four.
+For instance, the dual characters of Doctor Jekyll/Mister Hyde were being set up quite nicely in season three of Penny Dreadful for a follow-up in Season 4.
 The fact that Mister Lyle was going off to Egypt is a blatant hint that season for would have included one or two walking mummies as well.

-One indication of the continuing interest that fans of the show have in seeing it return can be seen in the fact that Titan is releasing a new Penny Dreadful comic book that takes up where season three of Penny Dreadful left off.
+One indication of the continuing interest that fans of the show have in seeing it return can be seen in the fact that Titan is releasing a new Penny Dreadful comic book that takes up where Season 3 of Penny Dreadful left off.
 Whether the stories in this comic book will really precisely follow the story arc that would have been laid out by the series itself is an open question.

 But if Penny Dreadful does return for a sequel, the producers and writers can always pretend that the comic book didn’t happen and leave it out of canon – just like Star Wars did with the “Legends” stories.